arjunguha/rehearsal-pldi2016-aec/puppet/semantics/vagrant/relationships/README.md

 - Run `vagrant ssh master`

-- Go and change contents of `/home/vagrant/src1` in `/etc/puppet/manifest/site.pp`
+- Change contents of `/home/vagrant/src1` in `/etc/puppet/manifest/site.pp`

 - Run `vagrant ssh agent1`

 - Run `sudo service puppet restart`

-- The contents of `/home/vagrant/src1` will change and new md5 will be appended in `/vagrant/home/src1_md5s`
+- Contents of `/home/vagrant/src1` will change and new md5s will be appended in `/vagrant/home/src1_md5s`